bparanj/crystal/computer/hard-drive.md

+SSD Drive

+$ lsblk -o NAME,ROTA

+If the ROTA has 0, it is SSD.

 To check if your used ThinkPad Lenovo laptop has a hard drive, you can follow these steps:

 ### Method 1: Using BIOS/UEFI